poulamim91/poulamim91.github.io/about/index.md

 {% endcapture %}
 {% include gallery images=images caption="" cols=3 %}

+Finally, thanks to my husband, we also play a lot of board games.
+If you are as competitive as me and hate losing to your significant other, the list below compiles a set of all the co-operative board games we have played over the years and loved.

 ## Favorite Co-operative (and some non-coop) Board Games
 * [Pandemic](https://boardgamegeek.com/boardgame/30549/pandemic) and all the different versions: A classic.